Velo Vision

 VeloVision was a quarterly magazine that covered specialised bicycles, utility cycling and human power worldwide since 2000 and was originally published and edited by Peter Eland.
 The format is 230mm x 280mm (slightly over A4).
 The headquarters of the magazine was in York.

 In 2015, Eland retired from publishing the magazine and sold it to a former reader, Howard Yeomans.
 VeloVision covered utility and delivery bikes, commuting, folding bikes, tandems, special needs cycling, recumbents.
 The magazine closed in December 2016.

+A last effort was tried with a number 53 in March 2018, by Simon Webb, using crowdfunding.

+A French website now uses a similar name, in 2024.